zapbampow/bggStats/remix/README.md

+Additional Aggregator Logic
+- when a making a selection, clear all other filters because the filter tree will be different
+- This should include when updating a 'how many' filter
+- It's possible that how many needs it's own seperate filter tree.
+I need to think through it a bit more.
+-

 # Todo
+- [ ] Componentize dropdown button and list for reuse
-- [ ] Add play filtering context basically just for the filtering object.
+- [x] Add play filtering context basically just for the filtering object.
 Update the object with each selection
 - [ ] Handle errors on username/plays
 - [ ] Add meta to pages
 - [ ] Add settings